Provably Efficient Reinforcement Learning with Linear Function Approximation Under Adaptivity Constraints: Introduction

 However, all the aforementioned algorithms require the agent to update the policy in every episode.
 In practice, it is often unrealistic to frequently switch the policy in the face of big data, limited computing resources as well as inevitable switching costs.
 Thus one may want to batch the data stream and update the policy at the end of each period.
-For example, in clinical trials, each phase (batch) of the trial amounts to applying a medical treatment to a batch of patients in parallel.
-The outcomes of the treatment are not observed until the end of the phase, and will be subsequently used to design experiments for the next phase.
-Choosing the appropriate number and size of the batches is crucial to achieve nearly optimal efficiency for the clinical trial.
+For example, in clinical trials, each phase~(batch) of the trial amounts to applying a medical treatment to a batch of patients in parallel.
+The outcomes of the treatment are not observed until the end of the phase and will be subsequently used to design experiments for the next phase.
+Choosing the appropriate number and sizes of the batches is crucial to achieving nearly optimal efficiency for the clinical trial.
 This gives rise to the limited adaptivity setting, which has been extensively studied in many online learning problems including prediction-from-experts (PFE) \citep{kalai2005efficient,cesa2013online}, multi-armed bandits (MAB) \citep{arora2012online,cesa2013online} and online convex optimization \citep{jaghargh2019consistent, chen2020minimax}, to mention a few.
-Nevertheless, in the RL setting, learning with limited adaptivity is relatively less studied. \citet{bai2019provably} introduced two notions of adaptivity in RL: \emph{local switching cost} and \emph{global switching cost}.
-Then they proposed a Q-learning method with UCB2H exploration that achieves $\Tilde{O}(\sqrt{H^3SAT})$ regret with $O(H^3SA\log(T/(AH))$ local switching cost for tabular MDPs, but they did not provide tight bounds on the global switching cost.
+Nevertheless, in the RL setting, learning with limited adaptivity is relatively less studied. \citet{bai2019provably} introduced two notions of adaptivity in RL, \emph{local switching cost} and \emph{global switching cost}, that are defined as follows